 Migration to Wix:

-- Migration from Adobe Business Catalyst to Wix
+- Migrate from Adobe Business Catalyst to Wix

 Migration to WooCommerce:

 Thank you for keeping up with this article this length.
-We hope that this Wix vs WooCommerce comparison, in one way or another, has helped you to get to know both platforms and at some point, you could make up your mind about which platform you’ll be settling with in the future.
-Should you have any concerns, don’t hesitate to leave us a message via live chat on website or an email via firstname.lastname@example.org
+We hope that this Wix vs WooCommerce comparison has helped you to get to know both platforms and at some point, helped you make up your mind about which platform you’ll be settling with in the future.
+Should you have any concerns, don’t hesitate to leave us a message via live chat on website or an email via email@example.com